Veblen Goods

 This is because the good makes the person feel more exclusive and important.
 After all, they are getting something of high quality that is out of reach for others.
 Therefore, many people agree that the extra cost is justified.

-When a product is expensive, people often assume it is of higher quality, which is not always the case.
+When a product is expensive, people often assume it is of higher quality, which is not always true.
 Many companies source or manufacture their items in the same locations or factories.
 However, some are marketed at a premium due to marketing and brand identity.

-Higher prices are automatically associated with higher quality by consumers.
-If the price of the same good is raised, customers may perceive it to be of higher quality and be willing to pay the higher price.
+Consumers automatically associate higher prices with higher quality.
+If the price of the same good is raised, customers may perceive it as of higher quality and be willing to pay the higher price.

 Similarly, an affluent buyer is willing to pay more for a product that is considered difficult to obtain.
 This is a very typical occurrence in the art world.
 For example, paintings by deceased artists, such as Picasso or Monet, sell for millions of dollars because there are so few of them.